zuplo/docs/docs/dedicated/architecture.md

   allows developers to interact with your API.
 It provides documentation, testing tools, and other features to help developers integrate with your API.

-## Custom Requirements
+## Custom requirements

 A managed dedicated instance of Zuplo can be customized to meet your specific requirements.
 Examples of custom requirements include:

-- **Regions & Availibility Zones** - Zuplo can deploy to multiple regions, availability zones, or data centers to provide high availability and low latency.
+- **Regions & Availability Zones** - Zuplo can deploy to multiple regions, availability zones, or data centers to provide high availability and low latency.
 - **Developer Portal Hosting** - The developer portal is typically hosted from a CDN managed by Zuplo.
-Our default configuration serves the developer portal's static assest from a global CDN, but we can configure your developer portal to use only regional CDN locations if required.
+Our default configuration serves the developer portal's static assets from a global CDN, but we can configure your developer portal to use only regional CDN locations if required.
 - **Networking** - Zuplo can be deployed with a variety of network configurations.
 To learn more see [Networking](./networking.md).
-- **Disabling Features** - Zuplo can disable features that are not needed for your use case or that don't meet your security or compliance requirements.
+- **Disabling Features** - Zuplo can disable features that aren't needed for your use case or that don't meet your security or compliance requirements.
 For example, if you don't want to use the built-in API analytics and instead want to use your own analytics, we can disable the built-in analytics.
-When our built-in analytics is disabled, we do not collect or store analytics data for your APIs.
+When our built-in analytics is disabled, we don't collect or store analytics data for your APIs.
 - **Custom Logging & Monitoring** - Zuplo can integrate with your existing logging and monitoring systems.
 Logs and other data are sent directly from the API Gateway to your logging provider.
-Zuplo does not collect or store this data.
+Zuplo doesn't collect or store this data.

 ## Security